endlos99/xdt99/ide/EDITORS.md

 ### TI Extended BASIC Programs

+Again, the GPL support of very similar to the assembly support.
+Currently, only the xdt99 syntax variant is supported.

+### TI Extended BASIC Programs

 The xdt99 IDEA plugin provides semantic syntax highlighting for TI BASIC and TI Extended BASIC programs.
 The plugin understands most of the TI Extended BASIC syntax and reports many syntactic errors visually.
 Note, however, that semantic